charlesveasey/ofQML/README.md

 # ofQML
-Example project demonstrating an openFrameworks and QML project.
+Example project demonstrating openFrameworks and QML.

 **Issue**
 There is a conflict between